windytan/redsea/CONTRIBUTING.md

 there are things we can do to make it safer and more usable for us:

 * Squashed commits with clear and concise [commit messages](https://www.gitkraken.com/learn/git/best-practices/git-commit-message) are preferred.
 Use force-push to update the PR branch if necessary.
-* Since 1.0, we wish to have tests in repo for all new features or bugfixes.
+* Since 1.0, all new features and bugfixes should be accompanied by a test.
 The tests can be unit tests written in [Catch2](https://github.com/catchorg/Catch2/) (see `test/*.cc`), or they can be end-to-end tests against the CLI executable itself (some Perl examples in `test/end_to_end.pl`).
 Perl is only used for testing; all code should pass Perl::Critic level 3.
 * Ideally, all test data comes from some actual radio station and the source is cited.
 * C++ style is described in `.clang-format`; format-on-save is recommended.
-* We aim for C++14 compatibility, so unfortunately more modern features can't be used.
+* We aim for C++17 compatibility, so unfortunately more modern features can't be used.
 * We have some static analysis rules described in `.clang-tidy`.
 * Keep in mind redsea has a real-time requirement and it might be run on some low-end 32-bit platform.
 Unfortunately we don't have automated tests for this.
+* We even try to accommodate building on Raspberry Pi devices, which means we would like to avoid heavy STL headers like `<sstream>`, `<regex>`, `<map>` etc.
 * Try to avoid resorting to manual memory management.
 We have an address sanitizer in CI but currently no leak checks.